Cepheid Metallicity in the Leavitt Law (C-MetaLL) survey: IX. Metallicity dependence of Period-Wesenheit relations based on a homogeneous spectroscopic sample: Further variations for the cHVI Wesenheit magnitude

-However, due to the high correlation between the four parameters involved in the calculations, it is not easy to discern which characteristic of the sample produces the large values of $gamma$.
+However, due to the high correlation among the four parameters used in the calculations, it is difficult to determine which sample characteristic produces the large values of $\gamma$.
 Therefore, we decided to fix a couple of parameters, leaving the other two free to vary.
 We started by fixing $\alpha=-5.95$ mag and $\beta=-3.25$ mag/dex, according to the typical values obtained by the SH0ES team for the LMC.
 The result of the calculations in this case is listed in the second part of Table~\ref{tab:testParallax1}.
-All the selections give plausible results, with high values of $\gamma$ apart from the same three cases mentioned above, which are the only ones able to provide $\gamma < -0.40$ mag/dex.
-In almost all the cases, the values of $\epsilon$ are significantly smaller than the four free-parameter case, and compatible with zero in the cases, especially when $\gamma$ is low.
+All the selections give high values of $\gamma$ (with large errors) apart from the same three cases mentioned above.
+In almost all cases, the values of $\epsilon$ are significantly smaller than when all four parameters are free to vary, and compatible with zero in most cases.
+Remarkably, the resulting LMC distance moduli are consistently smaller than the geometric value, indicating that this choice of alpha and beta is inadequate to describe the data.

 The second test consisted of fixing $\beta$ as before and $\epsilon$ instead of $\alpha$.
 We choose two values for $\epsilon$, namely $-$10 $\mu$as, as resulted from our baseline calculation, and $-$14 $\mu$as, according to \citet{Riess2021}.
-The results of the test in the two cases in reported in the top and bottom parts of Table~\ref{tab:testParallax2}, respectively.
-We note that the options including low-quality parallaxes only, give again unreliable values of $\alpha$.
-Apart from this, both fixed values of $\epsilon$ provide a larger number of cases with $\gamma<-0.4$ mag/dex, though the case of $-$14 $\mu$as provides generally lower values of $\gamma$, compensated by slightly larger values of $\alpha$.
-In particular, $\gamma<-0.2$ mag/dex can be obtained when using data with SNR$>$15 or distances lower than 4 Kpc.
-However, these solutions have significances lower than 1 $\sigma$ owing to the too-reduced samples (about 100 objects or fewer).
+The results of the test in the two cases are reported in the top and bottom parts of Table~\ref{tab:testParallax2}, respectively.
+We note that only the options including low-quality parallaxes give unreliable values of $\alpha$.
+Apart from this, both fixed values of $\epsilon$ provide a large number of cases with $\gamma<-0.4$ mag/dex, though the case of $-$14 $\mu$as provides generally lower (in absolute sense) values of $\gamma$, up to $\sim-0.2$ mag/dex, albeit often with significances only slightly larger than 1 $\sigma$ owing to the reduced samples (about 100 objects or fewer).
+Notably, the large majority of the solutions give reliable values for the distance to LMC.
+Concerning the goodness of fit, the values of AIC and BIC are generally moderately larger in the case of the four free-to-vary parameter case.
+The other three cases show comparable results with a slightly better fitting for $\beta$=3.25 and $\epsilon=0.014$ mas.